evmcnb/quartz/content/snippets/Hyperparathyroid.md

 * Insufficient vitamin D or kidney disease reduces calcium absorption from the intestines, kidneys and bones
 * Results in a low blood calcium
 * The parathyroid glands are correctly reacting to the low calcium
-* Treatment is to correct the underlying vitamin D deficiency or chronic kidney disease
+* Treatment is to correct the underlying vitamin D deficiency or [[Chronic Kidney Disease]]

 ## Tertiary